wirednkod/papi-intro-tutorial/steps/8/README.md

 2. Fetch the chain specifications: Inside the function, use the client.getChainSpecData() method to retrieve the chain’s specification.
 Don’t forget to await the result and store it in a constant named chainSpec.
 3. **Fetch the latest finalized block:** Next, call the `client.getFinalizedBlock()` method to get the most recently finalized block.
 Again, await the result and store it in a constant called finalizedBlock.
 4. **Print the data:** Finally, log the chain’s name (chainSpec.name) and the finalized block number (finalizedBlock.number) in a user-friendly message.

+In the next steps, we’ll dive deeper into how to call this function and work with the fetched data.
+Let’s keep moving!